 Who is Red Hen?
 Who can become a Red Hen?

 Red Hen is a cooperative of engaged researchers who collaborate closely and contribute power and content to Red Hen and hence to each other and to future researchers.
 Red Hen lacks the resources and organization to serve scholars other than those who work in the cooperative.
 Red Hen's vast and growing archive is not designed to be a corpus, but some collaborators use it to help create corpora for specific purposes.
 Researchers who would like to work on yet newer ways of deriving corpora from the archive, on providing user-friendly interfaces for the archive, on improving the tagging of data, or on anything else that would benefit the distributed laboratory are warmly encouraged to write to the directors.
-See Access and our Google Summer of Code 2019 ideas page.
+See Access.
+See also the history of our Google Summer of Code ideas pages by clicking on the appropriate links in the navigation bar (three parallel horizontal lines, top left of this page).
 See also our Barnyard of Possible Specific Projects—our concrete to-do list.
 Join us and dig in!

 Tools developed or deployed by Red Hen—theoretical, computational, technical, statistical—are meant to help advance research in any study of multimodal communication, including any area in which there are records of human communication: speech in any language, infant vocalization, Ancient Near Eastern writing systems, Classical Archaeology, text of any kind, notation systems, audio recordings (radio, interviews, . . .), audiovisual records, architecture, signage, gesture, pose, Greek vase painting, Roman sculpture, representations of co-speech gesture in Medieval paintings, and of course, but not foundationally, modern digital media.
 Red Hen focuses on basic mental operations of cognition, affect, creativity, and communication that appear to have been common across our species for at least the last fifty thousand years, and which have been recruited to great effect by various forms of media.
 Red Hen finds non-human animal communication interesting, too.
 Records and methods related to non-human communication or communication between species (e.g., border collies responding to pointing gestures) accordingly fascinate Red Hen.